aws-samples/aws-lex-web-ui/lex-web-ui/READMECONFIGSCREENS.md

 ### User Pool App Client Settings

-Once the user pool has been created, the pools app client settings also need to be configured.
+Once the user pool has been created, the pool's app client settings also need to be configured.

 ![](./readmeimages/userpoolappclientsettings.png)